-Craig Miller resides in Leland Township and is very active in land conservancy and preservation efforts in Leelanau County.
+Craig Miller, director emeritus, resides in Leland Township and is very active in land conservancy and preservation efforts in Leelanau County.
 He is currently the Board Chair of the Leelanau Conservancy.
 Craig is a retired management member of the Grand Rapids/Kalamazoo law firm of Miller Johnson; a former Director of the Keystone Community Bank; a former managing partner of a real estate group engaged in the preservation and development of historic properties; a former board Chairman and President of the Sherman Lake YMCA Character Development Center; former Chair of the American Bar Association Committee on Employments Law; and several other charitable organizations.
 Craig is a graduate of the University of Michigan, B.A., and Wayne State University Law School, J.D.

 Joanie Woods, FPS Assistant Treasurer, resides in Leland and is very active in a broad range of community activities.
 She presently serves as Co-Chair of the Leelanau Conservancy’s Wildflower Rescue and on several committees for Fishtown Preservation Society.
 Joanie is former Chair of the Leelanau Heritage Route, and continues as a member of the committee.
 Joanie graduated from Abbot Academy (now Andover), and received a B. A. from the University of Colorado.